 This type of lock is often attached on the door (rim mounting) instead of sitting inside the door like the mortice lock.
 A circular hole still needs to be cut into the door so that the keyhole can be accessed on the other side of the door.

 Switching to the igloohome Smart Lock

-Now that we have briefly introduced the most common types of main door locks, we take a look at our igloohome deadbolt, and how you can make the switch from your existing lock to our smart lock.
+Now that we have briefly introduced the most common types of main door locks, we take a look at our igloohome Smart Deadbolt 02 and our newest addition, the igloohome Smart Mortise to show you how you can make the switch from your existing lock to our smart locks. and how you can make the switch from your existing lock to our smart lock.